danganhvu1998/iniadconnect/README.md

 1. Phase 1: Question Connect Human (問題ー人間)
     1. Main Function
         1. Subject
             * This is where students can come and ask their questions about any subject they don't understand.
-And then other students or teacher will help them to answer.
+And then other students or teachers will help them to answer.
-            * HR when come to our school can take a look here and find candidates their want easier!
             * Right to access: Anyone can ask and answer any question.
         2. Project
-            * This is where students can come and start their project.
-They can use it promote their project or recruit new member who has save intertest.
+            * This is where students can come and start their own project.
+They can use it to promote their project or recruit new member who has same intertest.
+            * HR when come to our school can take a look here and find candidates their want easier!
             * Right to access: Anyone can creat they own project.
 Inside project page, creator can setting whether others can or cannot make a post.
     2. Point System
         * Anyone finds a comment or post is useful, interesting or even funny can give an UPVOTE.
-One's point is total of all upvote he/she taken from his/her post and comment
+One's point is total of all upvote he/she taken from his/her posts and comments
         * What can point do: Show everyone that you are intersting person, or you are smart, or you are beautiful, or show how power admin is! <Basicly I'm god in my own world>
     3. Gold System
         * Under thinking